Paying off student loans without sacrificing your long-term financial health.

 It’s important to remember that should something happen to you, your family may be responsible for paying back your loans.
 Consider life insurance as a way to protect your family from having to bear that burden.

-This article is for informational purposes only.
+This information is courtesy of New York Life Insurance Company, used with permission.
+It is intended for general information only.
 Neither New York Life Insurance Company nor your group provide tax, legal, or accounting advice.
-Please consult your own tax, legal, or accounting professional before making any decisions.
+Please consult your own tax, legal, or accounting professional before making any decisions. ©2021, New York Life Insurance Company.
+All rights reserved.